hudmol/container_management/README.md

 that would matter), but it can be safely removed once the above pull request has been merged and released in a future ArchivesSpace version.

+## Migrating user defined fields from the Archivist's Toolkit

+This plugin comes with a migrator that can read information from certain user defined fields attached to instances within the Archivist's Toolkit.
+To run this migration:

+  * Shut down your ArchivesSpace instance

+  * Set the `at_db_url` configuration property to point to your Archivist's Toolkit database.
+For example:

+         AppConfig[:at_db_url] = 'jdbc:mysql://localhost:3306/archivists_toolkit?useUnicode=true&characterEncoding=UTF-8&user=at&password=at123'

+  * Set the following configuration properties to trigger the migration process to run on startup:

+         # Run the migration process
+         AppConfig[:user_defined_field_migrate] = true

+         # If set to 'true', this will log updates without updating
+         # your ArchivesSpace database.
+         #
+         # When you are ready to run a real migration, set this to
+         # 'false'
+         #
+         AppConfig[:user_defined_field_migrate_dry_run] = true

+  * Start your ArchivesSpace instance.
+Once the migration is underway you will see log messages like:

+         [java] I, [2015-03-30T11:27:24.601000 #5538]  INFO -- : Thread-3400: Processing top container 19000 of 125544

+  * Once the process completes, ArchivesSpace will start as normal.
+    At this point, remove the above configuration properties to avoid the migration running again when ArchivesSpace next starts up.